rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 - Chroma diagram: a tool for categorising the pitch of voices.
 There are twelve different pitch classes.
 - Mel-scaled spectrogram: the spectrogram is the result of the calculation of several spectra in superimposed window segments of the signal, through the Short-time Fourier Transform (stft).
 The frequencies of this spectrogram are converted to the mel scale, a perceptual musical scale of tones.
 - Spectral contrast: the average energy in the upper quantile with that in the lower quantile of each subband into which the spectrogram is divided.
-- Tonal centroid: is a representation that projects chromatic features in 6 dimensions.
+- Tonal centroid features: is a representation that projects chromatic features in 6 dimensions.

 The extracted features are processed with *Sklearn* and will be the input to the feed forward neural network, created with *Keras*.
 The SoftMax activation function is used to categorise the audios.
 The model is compiled with categorical cross-entropy as a loss function and the adam gradient descent algorithm as an optimiser.
 For real-time audio retrieval, the *PyAudio* library is used, with which 32000 fps fragments are listened to and a prediction is made every 7 seconds.